Petzys/usdx_scraper/README.md

   -fa, --findAll        Set to search for ALL songs matching the inputs.
 Otherwise the parser will try to find exactly one song per search entry
   -o OUTPUT, --output OUTPUT
-                        The output directory where all songs and their text files should be saved -sid SPOTIFYCLIENTID, --spotifyClientId SPOTIFYCLIENTID
+                        The output directory where all songs and their text files should be saved -ft FILETYPE, --filetype FILETYPE
+                        The file type to be used for the downloaded songs.
+Either MP3 or MP4.
+Default is MP3 -mvr MAXVIDRES, --maxVidRes MAXVIDRES
+                        Maximum video resolution to be used for the downloaded songs.
+Default is 480p.
+Only used if filetype is MP4
+  -sid SPOTIFYCLIENTID, --spotifyClientId SPOTIFYCLIENTID
                         The Client ID to be used for accessing Spotifies Web API -ssc SPOTIFYCLIENTSECRET, --spotifyClientSecret SPOTIFYCLIENTSECRET